-Another way some people choose to make money is by starting their own business.
-Just like having a job, starting and running your own business is a lot of hard work!
+Another way to make money is by starting your own business.

+Just like having a job, starting and running a business is a lot of hard work!

 The main difference between the two is that owning a business will allow you to make money based on how well the business performs.
 This will depend on how many customers you have, how happy they are with what your business provides, and how it compares to other people who have similar businesses - also known as competition.